- Exercise on team working skills

 Source: Association of Graduate Recruiters “Skills for Graduates in the 21st Century” www.agr.org.uk

 The ideas person suggests new ideas to solve group problems or suggests new ways for the group to organize the task.
 They dislike orthodoxy and are not too concerned with practicalities.
 They provide suggestions and proposals that are often original and radical.
 They are more concerned with the big picture than with details.
 They may get bored after the initial impetus wears off.
 See our lateral thinking skills page

 They may say

 "Why don't we consider doing it this way?"

-Evaluators help the group avoid coming to agreement too quickly.
-They tend to be slow in coming to a decision because of need to think things over.
+Evaluators help the group to avoid coming to agreement too quickly.
+They tend to be slow in coming to a decision because of a need to think things over.
 They are the logical, analytical, objective people in the team and offer measured, dispassionate critical analysis.
 They contribute at times of crucial decision making because they are capable of evaluating competing proposals.
 They may suggest alternative ideas.

 They may say:

 or "Let's try to look at this another way."

 or "I'm not sure we're on the right track."